costajob/app-servers/README.md

 ### Crystal HTTP
-I used Crystal HTTP server standard library, enabling parallelism by using the `preview` flag.
+I used Crystal HTTP server standard library, enabling parallelism by using the `preview_mt` flag.

 #### Bootstrap
 ```shell